zhangyhuaee/KinD/README.md

 # KinD
-This is a Tensorflow implement of KinD
+This is a Tensorflow implementation of KinD

 Kindling the Darkness: a Practical Low-light Image Enhancer.
 In ACMMM2019<br>
 Yonghua Zhang, Jiawan Zhang, Xiaojie Guo